fredwu/README-xplor/README.md

 Every person is different, and therefore every project and every team are different.
 There is __always__ room for improvement, for __everyone__.
 So, if you have any feedback for me, please come talk to me, I promise I won't bite! ;)

+## Trust Bank

+I will always fill up the trust bank to the fullest and work backwards.
+What that means is that I will place my trust in you blindly, but if you repeatedly make the same mistakes again and again after being given feedback then you will slowly drain that trust bank.

 ## Seagull Approach 💩

 If you haven't heard of this term before, [look it up](https://www.google.com/search?q=seagull+approach).